pythonpsql/note_machine/readme.md

-An application to store notes in Python
+An application to store notes in Python.
-It is a work-in-progess.
-Unusable as of now.
+It is unusable as of now.